centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 We run recruitment rounds roughly every six months, we've just wrapped up our October hiring round, you can read more about the positions below to get a feel for what we're looking for.

+If none of these take your fancy, we're always on the lookout for talented, experienced professionals to join our team.
+We're growing quickly and our plans change rapidly.
+If you think you'd be a good fit, email us and describe how you could use your skills and experience to support one of our existing projects, or start your own!

+Please email **recruitment&nbsp;[at]&nbsp;centreforeffectivealtruism&nbsp;[dot]&nbsp;org** if you have any queries.
+Please note that we will not accept unsolicited CVs without a cover letter detailing which project you are interested in and how your skills and experience are relevant to our mission.

 #### Previous opportunities

 *Please note - applications for the positions listed below have now closed*